-- Treatment of other neurological conditions not related to multiple sclerosis. - Treatment of primary progressive multiple sclerosis. - Use in combination with other disease-modifying therapies for multiple sclerosis. - Use in members under 18 years of age.
+- Use for the treatment of other neurological conditions not related to multiple sclerosis. - Use for the treatment of primary progressive multiple sclerosis. - Use in combination with other disease-modifying therapies for multiple sclerosis.

+• Use in members under 18 years of age.